top of page

 (Optional) Fill in the kit name and description.

-When you save a drum kit in-game and save slot to lets say "Slot 0" it will save the file in a subdirectory labeled that.
-Slot 1 will be Slot_1 etc.
+When you save a drum kit in-game and save "Slot 0" it will save the file in a subdirectory labeled that.
+Slot 1 saves to Slot_1 etc.

 Use this custom UV map to overlay and paint whatever you want onto your drummers face/head in whatever image editor you choose.
 Select "Custom" Click image to enlarge and download.
 Also get it on ACC GitHub.